 When the DEFINE PERSON statement is reached and assembled, PERSON can be called, but not CHILD or GRANDCHILD.
-The call PERSON 1 generates the text

-PERSON 17

-DEFINE CHILD (B) <

-DEFINE GRANDCHILD (C) <

-EXP 1,B,C>

-thus defining CHILD to the assembler.
-The following call CHILD 2 generates the text $\,$
+The call PERSON 1 generates the text thus defining CHILD to the assembler.
+The following call CHILD 2 generates the text

+PERSON 1 DEFINE CHILD (B) < DEFINE GRANDCHILD (C) < EXF 1,B,C> and GRANDCHILD is defined to the assembler.
+Finally, a call to GRANDCHILD 3 generates